 - Intangible losses such as loss in life quality, pain, and suffering

 These losses aren’t something you should bear on your own.
-An experienced personal injury lawyer can help you discover whether another party might be responsible after an injury with a drunk driver.
+A Kansas City personal injury attorney can help you discover whether another party might be responsible after an injury with a drunk driver.
 Let us protect your right to full compensation under the law.
-Call our office at (816) 368-5637 and schedule a free case evaluation with our firm today.
+Contact our office at (816) 268-1960 and schedule a free case evaluation with our firm today.

 If you or a loved one recently suffered harm due to a drunk driver, understanding your legal options is essential to protecting your right to compensation.
+The things you say and do after your car crash could affect your injury claim.
+When in doubt, call a personal injury lawyer from Dickerson Oxton for advice after a DUI accident.
 Take the following steps after an accident: